nabeeharehman/Optical-Fibre-Ciphering-using-OpenCV/README.md

 Presentation: Open the project presentation in your default browser.
 Exit/Quit: Close the program.

-Example Commands:
+_Example Commands_

-For text-to-flashes:
+Text to Flashes:
 Here: code to light
 Type your time delay in seconds: 0.25
 Type your code: hello

-The screen will flash black and white based on the binary representation of "hello".
+The screen will flash black and white based on the binary representation of hello.

-For flash-to-text:
+Flash to Text:
 Here: light to code
 Type your time delay in seconds: 0.25

 Point your webcam at a flashing screen to decode the text.

-For fun mode:
+Fun Mode:
 Here: light to fun code
 Type your time delay in seconds: 0.25

-Flash specific patterns (e.g., "1100") to display phrases like "Just looking like a wow. 😁".
+Flash specific patterns (e.g., 1100) to display phrases like "Just looking like a wow. 😁".

-Demo:
+Demo

-Configuration
+⚙️ **Configuration**
 Modify parameters in main.py to customize the application:

 webCamID: Set to your webcam device ID (default: 0).